In this article:

 In the process of creating cloud resources using your cloud account, CloudShell Colony automatically tags the infrastructure resources that it creates in your cloud account.

 Tags can appear in the cloud provider’s billing report.
 Using the tags in your billing report, you can easily connect use cases with a cost.
 For example, measure the cost of performance testing sandboxes or sandboxes deployed by specific users.

 In AWS every sandbox is deployed as a separate CloudFormation stack.
-To tagging consistency across all deployed environments, CloudShell Colony tags both CloudFormation stack and the EC2 instances that are created in the stack with the same out-of-the-box tag.
+To tag consistently across all deployed environments, CloudShell Colony tags both the CloudFormation stack and the EC2 instances that are created in the stack with the same out-of-the-box tag.

 Every sandbox deployed on AWS has a unique name composed of an indication that the sandbox was deployed by CloudShell Colony, followed by the sandbox's identifier, followed by an additional description that was provided by the sandbox owner.
 This allows you to search and easily find a specific sandbox stack.